-Rinse before using!
-After opening the noodles, transfer to a colander rinse well, since the water they’re packed in can have a bit of a funky (though completely harmless) aroma.
+After opening the package of shiritaki noodles, transfer them to a sieve or fine colander rinse well.
+The water they’re packed in can have a bit of a funky (though completely harmless) aroma.
 This dissipates with draining and rinsing.

 - 8-ounce package shirataki noodles